femonofsky/articleMaker/README.md

 ## ArticleMaker
- validating  competencies based on the skills you gathered from the learning platform at Andela
+ validating competence skills based on the skills i gathered from (appliedGo) learning platform at Andela

 ## Build status